od-b/index_adt/docs/precode.md

       When attempting to add an item to a tree, the tree will have to traverse to the node where the item is to be added, and abort the  process of creating a new node if an equal item already exists.
       This process simultaneously performs operations 1) and 2), defined above.
 This effectively eliminates the need to manually check 'tree_contains()' prior to adding an item, seeing as the logic within 'tree_contains()' and 'tree_add()' are logically identical, apart from 'tree_add()' potentially inserting a new node at the position.

-    **Demonstrating why 'set_add()' not including a return value is problematic:**
+    **Demonstrating why 'set_add()' not including any return value is problematic:**
-      We have an arbitraty struct defined as 'A' containing two pointers, 'a' and 'b'. a holds a single pointer, b holds many pointers.
+      Say we have an arbitraty struct defined as 'A' containing two pointers, 'a' and 'b'. a holds a single pointer, b holds many pointers.
-      We have an arbitraty tree-based set defined as 'S', containing nodes with pointers to A as their item/data/value.
+      We also have a tree-based set defined as 'S', containing nodes with pointers to A as their item/data/value.
 S uses a cmpfunc that compares its elements according to *A->a.

       We recieve item 'x' and 'y'.
-We want to organize x and y within an A, so that A->a = x.
+We want to store pointer to x and y within an A, so that A->a = x.
 We create A, set A->a = x, then add it to the tree.
       At this point, we could check whether x was a duplicate item or not by getting the set size.
 However, we also want to add y to A->b.
-      **If x already existed within the tree, we have no convenient way of accessing A->b at this point.**
+      **If x already existed within the tree, we literally no way of accessing A->b at this point, unless it is stored in an additional structure.
+In my personal opinion, this seems like a flaw with the set.h ADT.**

+      Put short - in it's current state, the direct access functionality of set.h is limited to boolean return values.
+      While there could be reasons for this on a general basis - the precode we are provided do not provide any.
+      Whether using a list, array, map or tree for the set structure - such a feature could easily be implemented.

       **Solution**
         * 'set_add(A)' returns:
           1) a void pointer to the elem in the tree.
 This can be either the elem which was given, or the existing elem, if duplicate.